A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Overview of Federated Analytics

 \subsection{Comparison with related topics}

-Although the term FA has been introduced in recent years, some core characteristics of FA, such as privacy protection, distributed computing, can already be found in existing research fields, such as FL, privacy-preserving data mining, and distributed data analytics.
-These topics naturally have some overlap with FA.
-We list these three related topics of FA, introduce the overlapping research, and discuss how FA extends their concepts.
+Although the term FA has been introduced in recent years, some core characteristics of FA, such as privacy protection, and distributed computing, can already be found in existing research fields, such as FL, privacy-preserving data mining, and distributed data analytics.
+These topics naturally have certain overlap with FA.
+We list these three related topics of FA, introduce the overlapping research, and discuss how FA extends its concepts. \blue{We also provide illustration of their relationships in Fig. \ref{fig_faflfcRelationship}, where FA lies in the overlap region of distributed data mining, privacy-preserving data mining, and federated computation, while FL, which focus on neural network training rather than data mining, is another variation of the federated computation paradigm}.